Skip to content

 • A 2017 study of women and girls indicates that women diagnosed with ADHD have a higher risk of experiencing symptoms of depression, anxiety, and eating disorders.
 A borderline personality disorder is more likely to be reported among women previously or concurrently diagnosed with hyperactive-impulsive ADHD.

-Men with ADHD are more likely to show external behaviors like:
+Men with ADHD are more likely to show external behaviors like the following:

 • Hyperactivity (e.g., fidgeting).